 How do you sell to your clients?
-Are you delivering your services in the method they prefer?
+Are you selling to them in the method they prefer?

-Distribution channels are the pathways that companies use to sell their services to their clients.
+Distribution channels are the way B2B firms sell services to their clients.
 You can evaluate a new distribution channel or improve your marketing at any time.
 It’s especially important to think about distribution when you’re going after a new client geography or industry segment, releasing a new product/service, or looking for ways to aggressively grow your business.

 B2B Professional Service Distribution Channels Include:

-- Sales/business development team: One or more sales teams you employ that specialize in different products/services or client segments.
+- Sales/Business Development Team: Your firm’s sales team you employ that specialize in different products/services or client segments.

 - Direct/Internet: Selling through your own website.

-- Own Partners/Executives: Your firm’s own partners or executives are responsible for selling and bringing in new clients.
+- Own Partners/Executives: Your firm’s own partners and/or executives are responsible for selling and bringing in new clients.

-- Consultant: A consultant develops relationships with companies and provides either specific or very broad services; they may recommend a company’s product or simply purchase it to deliver a solution for the client.
+- Outside Consultant: An outside consultant develops relationships with your targets and they may recommend your firm’s services or simply deliver the solution for the client.